sbingley22/bg-adventure/README.md

 Baldurs Gate themed adventure.

 To do:
-add spells (mouse over or tap enemy to apply debuff, red sphere appears around target) add keyboard controls add map navigation add multiple levels
+add spells (slow enemies, shield, etc) (click buttons on ui or use keys 1-4) add map navigation add multiple levels